 Where do you buy air plants?

-Are you looking for faux air plants?
+Are you looking for faux or real?
 I found a great supply of faux air plants at Hobby Lobby.
 You can see how I decorated them in my new office space below.
-This particular air plant is called the Tillandsia Xerographica.
+This particular one is called the Tillandsia Xerographica.

 You can see a set of faux air pants from Amazon below.
 These are also the Tillandsia Xerographica plants.